paulsachse-fs/Artificial_Intelligence_Ecosystem/Image_Classification/README.md

     3: mongoose (0.06)

 6 Analyze the Heatmap
-When looking at my output, which I left as a side-by-side result rather than a single image with the heatmap overlay as a preference, the AI was clearly not able to distinguish one subject.
+When looking at my output, which I left as a side-by-side result rather than a single image with the heatmap overlay as a personal preference, the AI was clearly not able to distinguish one main subject.
 It seems to be drawn to the pattern on the blanket, but misses the main subject (dog) completely.
-In fact, the model seemed to miss the head of the subject almost entirely and was instead drawn to the busiest part of the image.
+In fact, the model seemed to miss the head of the subject almost entirely, indicating this model was not seeking out a living thing (or failed to), and was instead drawn to the busiest part of the image.

 ---------------------------------